Levitical, Sinai Covenant, Old Covenant, Sinai Covenant, Hebrews, altar, sacrifices, tithe, New covenant, Deuteronomy

 The last reference to law in Hebrews 10:28 connects it with Moses.
 The Law according to Hebrews is the Law of Moses.
 The Hebrews reference is to Deuteronomy 19:15 not any place in the Sinai Covenant.
-The Law of Moses is first mentioned directly when Joshua had it written on the stones by Mount Gerizim and Ebal when they went into the Promised Land.
-Moses directed Joshua to write the law that he presented the day he spoke Deuteronomy on stones.
+The Law of Moses is first mentioned directly when Joshua had it written on the stones by Mount Gerizim and Ebal when they went into the Promised Land (Josh 8:30-32).
+Moses directed Joshua to write on stones the law that he presented the day he spoke Deuteronomy.

 Deu 27:1 “Now Moses, with the elders of Israel, commanded the people, saying: "Keep all the commandments which I command you today.
 2 And it shall be, on the day when you cross over the Jordan to the land which the LORD your God is giving you, that you shall set up for yourselves large stones, and whitewash them with lime.
 3 You shall write on them all the words of this law, when you have crossed over, that you may enter the land which the LORD your God is giving you”.

+Hebrews sees the Law as firmly rooted in Deuteronomy.
 The Law of Moses is the law that Moses presented in Deuteronomy.
-Hebrews sees the Law as firmly rooted in Deuteronomy.
-Hebrews does not connect it with the Law of Sinai in the Sinai Covenant.
+References in Hebrews do not connect it with the Law of Sinai in the Sinai Covenant.
 Because of tradition and historical teaching we have missed this fact.
 Consequently we have misunderstood other Scriptures that refer to the Law.
 Hebrews is not alone in its perception.

 Gal 3:19 “What purpose then does the law serve?
 It was added because of transgressions, till the Seed should come to whom the promise was made;…”

-Moses gave it to the Levites and instructed them to keep it beside the Ark of the Covenant.
+Moses gave the Law to the Levites and instructed them to keep it beside the Ark which contained His Covenant.
 The Ark contained the summary terms of the Sinai covenant.
-Besides that covenant this new covenant, confirmed 39+ years later in Moab, was added.
+This new covenant, confirmed 39+ years later in Moab, was added beside that covenant.
 It was added to allow Israel to live in spite of their transgression which trashed the Sinai covenant.

 I Tim 1:9 “knowing this: that the law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and for sinners, for the unholy and profane, for murderers of fathers and murderers of mothers, for manslayers, 10 for fornicators, for sodomites, for kidnappers, for liars, for perjurers, and if there is any other thing that is contrary to sound doctrine”